GeodynamicWorldBuilder/WorldBuilder/tests/gwb-dat/world_buider_declarations_open.md

 :open:
 :name: open_features_items_oneOf_5_temperature-models_items_oneOf_3_plate-velocity

-- **default value**:NaN
+- **default value**:0.05
 - **type**:number
 - **documentation**:The velocity with which the plate subducts in meters per year.
+Default is 5 cm/yr
 ::::::::::::::::

 ::::::::::::::::{dropdown} /features/items/oneOf/5/temperature models/items/oneOf/3/coupling depth
 :open:
 :name: open_features_items_oneOf_5_temperature-models_items_oneOf_3_coupling-depth

-- **default value**:NaN
+- **default value**:100000.0
 - **type**:number
 - **documentation**:The depth at which the slab surface first comes in contact with the hot mantle wedge in meters.
+Default is 100 km.
 ::::::::::::::::

-::::::::::::::::{dropdown} /features/items/oneOf/5/temperature models/items/oneOf/3/shallow dip
+::::::::::::::::{dropdown} /features/items/oneOf/5/temperature models/items/oneOf/3/forearc cooling factor
 :open:
-:name: open_features_items_oneOf_5_temperature-models_items_oneOf_3_shallow-dip
+:name: open_features_items_oneOf_5_temperature-models_items_oneOf_3_forearc-cooling-factor

-- **default value**:NaN
+- **default value**:1.0
 - **type**:number
-- **documentation**:The average dip of the slab at depths shallower than the coupling depth in degrees.
-If the shallow slab dip changes with distance along the slab surface, then this will need to be adjusted to get the temperature above and below the coupling depth to match.
+- **documentation**:Increase the value to create thin (~2 km) cold thermal boundary layer above the slab.Any value greater than 1 does NOT meet the instantaneous conservation of mass, but does allow one to account for the history of insulating the forearc from heating up to this point in time.
+Note younger subducting lithosphere provides less insulation, while thicker, older slabs provide more insulation.
+Values up to 10 to 30 have been tested and don't cause any other extraneous effects.
+The larger th value the more you are not meeting the mass conserving criteria, so you don't want to see this affecting the temperature beyond the coupling depth as it will increase the mass of the slab and affect how it sinks.
+If you use higher values, you will start to see that this creates a very thick cool layer above the entire slab - if you see this extending beyond the coupling zone reduce the value.
+You should use a value of 1 first and then only increase as little as possible to cool just the forearc region.
+Please examine the output temperature carefully.
 ::::::::::::::::

 ::::::::::::::::{dropdown} /features/items/oneOf/5/temperature models/items/oneOf/3/thermal conductivity